 I wasn’t happy.
 But after some research on MSR’s website when I got home, I discovered that the company recommends sealing the seams if you anticipate camping in heavy or extended rain.
 So I did, and the tent seams haven’t leaked since then.
 Read on for more of my thoughts on this.

 My second surprise came when the tent was set up in my backyard to continue testing it for water resistance.
 After two days of scattered torrential downpours, the main pole supporting the body broke.
 MSR sent a new pole, and for two weeks I set up and took down the tent every day to test the flexibility of the poles.
 And it did withstand another torrential rain.
-I’ll test it again on backcountry trips in October, so check back for that update.
+I experienced no additional problems during my September section hike of the Long Trail.

 Waterproofing: Beginning in 2019, MSR uses what it calls the Xtreme Shield System for tents: durable, precision-stitched seams intended to do away with the standard seam taping.
 MSR says Xtreme Shield lasts up to three times longer than standard waterproof coatings.
 But here’s where it gets tricky.
 After touting its new rain-repellent technology, MSR recommends sealing the seams if you anticipate camping in heavy or extended rain.
 And after sleeping several nights in the rain and getting wet, I sealed the seams and haven’t had problems with rain through the seams.
 (Note that I said seams.
 Read below about condensation.)
 MSR recommends using Gear Aid Seam Grip +FC™ Fast Cure Sealant or Seam Grip +WP.